-Any child who is displaying any symptoms of COVID-19 must not attend school and a PCR test must be booked.
-Please visit this page for booking a COVID-19 test.
+With the removal of free LFD tests on the 1st April, the DfE have stated that any child who is displaying any symptoms of COVID-19 should not attend school for 5 days or until they no longer display symptoms.
 Attendance is mandatory for all children aged 5 and over.
 All attendance will be recorded and monitored, with any absence being dealt with through the usual attendance procedure.
 Parents should be aware that exceeding ten sessions of unauthorised absence may result in them receiving a fine from the Local Authority.
 If the whole school is closed or there is a bubble closure, pupil absence is marked with an authorised code and no fines are issued.

 What happens if my child has been in contact with someone who has tested positive ?

 With the removal of free testing from 1st April, if your child develops any of the symptoms of COVID, the DfE recommends that they do not attend school for a period of 5 days or until they no longer present with COVID symptoms.
 Should your child have undertaken a PCR and the results are positive, the guidance is that they isolate for 5 days following the test.
 These details apply to both term-time and school holidays.